You are the Trustee of a Family Trust. Now What?

 If you’ve been named a Trustee, you’re likely searching for answers to questions like: What does a Trustee actually do?
 How long does the trust administration process take?
 How do I avoid family conflicts?

-While there’s plenty of legal and tax advice available, the real challenge is managing all the non-legal, non-tax aspects—file and account organization, communication with advisors and beneficiaries, and final decision-making.
+While there’s plenty of legal and tax advice available, the real challenge is managing all the non-legal, non-tax aspects—the file and accounting organization, communication with professional advisors and beneficiaries, and final decision-making.

 That’s where I step in with solutions.
 I have been there.

-I provide clear, practical coaching to help Trustees handle their responsibilities with confidence and avoid common pitfalls.
+My goal for you through clear, practical coaching is to help Trustees handle their responsibilities with confidence and avoid common pitfalls.

 Work With me